 - (1) "Other conditions of employment" shall include, but are not necessarily limited to, violations of academic freedom, discriminatory employment practices, and laws, rules, policies, and procedures under which the institution operates. - (2) Procedures for hearing cases which may lead to termination or other sanctions for cause and also Oregon State Board of Higher Education review of sanctions are summarized in Section 7.400 of the Faculty Constitution and Bylaws and are found in OAR 580-021-0320 through 580-021-0470. - (3) A personal complaint by a faculty member against another faculty or staff member which does not allege a wronging of the complainant through a personnel action is not subject to the procedures set out in this section.
 Refer to Section 7.500 of the Faculty Constitution and Bylaws. - (4) The procedures set out in this section are available to any faculty member as defined within the Faculty Constitution and Bylaws. - (5) The faculty member may not proceed with a grievance under this section if the grievant is seeking resolution of that same grievance in another forum.

-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]
+[Publications: Publications referenced are available from the agency.]

 Hist.: SOSC 1-1994, f. & cert. ef.
 5-11-94; SOU 1-1998, f. & cert. ef.
 4-23-98